Before we start on how to create an effective knowledge base article, I have a quick question:

-Now, forget everything you know about the bounce rate.
+Assuming you do... forget everything you know about it!

-Well, you won’t need it when dealing with a knowledge base.
+Well, while it might be an effective metric when it comes to product or even blog pages, you won’t need it when dealing with a knowledge base.

 Anyone who taught you about creating content, optimizing user experience on your website etc. will tell you this: